netdata/blog/blog/2022-11-28-speedtest.md

 This chart measures the percentage of packets dropped during the speed test - and should ideally be close to zero most of the time.
 Packet loss occurs when packets of data are lost in transit.
 This can happen for a number of reasons, including network congestion, faulty equipment, and bad weather.
 Packet loss can significantly impact a user's quality of experience, especially for applications such as VoIP and video calls and video streaming.

-In my case, I see that the packet loss is zero most of the time, expect for a few sporadic spikes of 20%(!!) - I should probably take a closer look at what's going on there.
+In my case, I see that the packet loss is zero most of the time, except for a few sporadic spikes of 20%(!!) - I should probably take a closer look at what's going on there.

 ![image](https://user-images.githubusercontent.com/24860547/204288155-ae4e922e-4e74-4d01-8bd6-9969cd84170f.png)